Chrissy Teigen Gets Real About How Her Body Has Changed After 2 Kids

 Eric Ray Davidson for Women's Health

-However, Teigen's journey hasn't always been easy.
+Teigen's journey hasn't always been easy.
 The cookbook author started her career as a model and graced the cover of Sports Illustrated in 2014.
 However, she has no desire to return to those days.

 "Honestly, I don't ever have to be in a swimsuit again," she told Women's Health.
 "Since I was 20 years old, I had this weight in my mind that I am, or that I'm supposed to be.
 I've been so used to that number for 10 years now.
 And then I started realizing it was a swimsuit-model weight.
 There's a very big difference between wanting to be that kind of fit and wanting to be happy-fit."